susanpallmann/witches-and-wagers/README.md

   * Fixed the recursion issue.
 Cards now update actor scores in the database.
   * Created logic to write a warning to the current player based on bets.
 Need to make it update DB next.
   * Fixed issue where player cards were breaking in animation (caused by database and function restructuring).
+  * Experimented with drawing avatars; not sure if final design though.

 - [X] 08/31/21: